the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 - [ ] Remind the guidelines for participating in discussions
   - [ ] Raise hand - on chat, or virtually (like in Zoom) or physically
   - [ ] Other ways to involve others in the discussion equitably
+- [ ] For gathering opinion and response, use silent writing time rather than open discussion
+  - [ ] Give clear instructions of what's expected from the writing exercises and how long it should take and give a reminder in the last minute to wrap up if the exercise is more than 5 minutes
+- [ ] Ensure that the discussion is inclusive of everyone
-- [ ] Start the meeting with an icebreaker question
+- [ ] Start the meeting with an icebreaker question that can be either written down or shared out verbally depending on how many people are on the call
   - [ ] Create opportunities for everyone to share something personal (about their hobby, or experiences) on the document or verbally
-- [ ] Ensure that the discussion is inclusive of everyone
 - [ ] Indicate if the speakers should speed up or slow down, or if there is a technical issue that the speakers should check
 - [ ] Facilitate questions and answer or discussion on the agenda points
 - [ ] Help answer procedural questions like “where is this button that I should click”
 - [ ] Direct technical questions to the organiser when needed
-- [ ] For gathering opinion and response, use silent writing time rather than open discussion
 - [ ] Use breakout rooms whenever possible to ensure that people can connect with each other while discussing questions or issues of mutual interest (more tips below)
 - [ ] Aim to have a fair discussion, don’t fixate on one argument or speaker
 - [ ] Notetakers should document important outcomes from every discussion